vuejs/router/docs/guide/migration/index.md

 }).href // '/not/found'
 ```

 **Reason**: Vue Router doesn't use `path-to-regexp` anymore, instead it implements its own parsing system that allows route ranking and enables dynamic routing.
+Since we usually add one single catch-all route per project, there is no big benefit in supporting a special syntax for `*`.

 ### Removal of `router.match` and changes to `router.resolve`